thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 However, using this high level meaning of role to define (or hide) complex configurations is where I find things get messy.

 As I built roles for real production services the list of tasks grew, and it became clear something was wrong.
-It looks all neat and clean in the site.yml, but I find I'm unable to reuse roles and find it quicker writing new roles from scratch.
+It looks all neat and clean in the site.yml, but I find I'm rarely able to reuse roles.
 I'm using roles as Ansible wants me to (and Ansible clearly wants us to), but the results can be ugly, sometimes very ugly.

-This manifests as broken playbooks, lack of code-reuse, inflexibility, and continual tweaking.
+This manifests as broken playbooks, lack of code-reuse, inflexibility, and changes touching many files.
 Precisely the problems Ansible is designed to solve.
 Ironic, huh?